trappeur1975/ocs_projet7_api_bilemo/README.md

 07/12/2021 : Modify function deleteCustomer, showCustomer (verification that the customer belongs to the company to access the resource), listCustomer (to display only the list of customers of the company)

 10/12/2021 : Customer entity modification to add the email property + modification of the fixture accordingly.
 Modification of the "createCustomer" function not to create the same customer twice

-10/12/2021 : Modification of listProduct to manage pagination and also modify the route of showProduct

-10/12/2021 : Modification after problem github